fidgetech/curriculum/docs/4_react/4_react-with-nosql/AL-4-4-0-12-adding-tickets-to-firestore.md

 * The leftmost column lists our collections.
 Here we have our `tickets` collection listed.
 * The middle column lists the documents in the selected collection.
 As we can see, documents are listed by their ID.
 An ID can be any string, and we've used Firestore's auto-generated ID.
-* The rightmost column list the data from the selected document.
+* The rightmost column lists the data from the selected document.

 ![Data in the Firestore database: a `tickets` collection with one ticket in it.
 The ticket has an auto-generated ID from Firestore.](/images/React/Week-4-React-2020/firestore-ticket-data-and-id.png)